HomeTemplatesPricing

 Albuquerque minimum wage:

-Starting January 1, 2025, the minimum wage in Albuquerque, New Mexico will be $11.50 per hour.
+Starting January 1, 2026, the minimum wage in Albuquerque, New Mexico will be $11.85 per hour.
 However, the State of New Mexico’s minimum wage of $12.00 per hour takes precedence, making it the prevailing wage for most employers.
-If an employer provides healthcare and/or childcare benefits worth at least $2,500 annually, the city’s minimum wage will be reduced to $10.50 per hour.
-Additionally, the minimum wage for tipped employees will be $7.20 per hour
+If an employer provides healthcare and/or childcare benefits worth at least $2,500 annually, the city’s minimum wage will be adjusted to $10.85 per hour.
+However, since the state' $12.00 rate remains higher, it remains the prevailing requirement.
+Additionally, the minimum wage for tipped employees will be$7.20 per hour.

 Santa Fe